cth2015/cth-documentation-middleman/source/content/projects/art-science-and-technology-ii.html.md

 - title: Plastic Waste Battleship
   url: https://github.com/CarlFuzz/Plastic-Waste-Battleship
 ---
-ASTII found that the more autonomy you give students, the more they enjoy learning.
+Art, Science and Technology II found that the more autonomy you give students, the more they enjoy learning.
 Too much structure, on the other hand, is detrimental.